b24nguyen/VariousNotesAndDuties/PSYCH 257 - Psychopathology.md

 - The symptoms have no organic pathology of pathophysiological mechanism
 - Life prevalence is 0.2 - 0.4%
 - Estimated 5-20 times more common in women than in men.

+## March 15th - Somatization, Conversion and illness

+**Personality and Health**

+- Type A:
+    - Greater incidence of cardiac diseases and second myocardial infarction (heart attack)
+    - Unclear whether the personality itself is a risk factor
+    - Personality: Competitive, Time urgent, Hostile & Aggressive
+- Type B:
+    - Personality: Relaxed, One thing at a time, Express feelings

+**Psychological Predictors of Health: Personality and Early Experiences**

+- Childhood self-control predicts health and risky behaviours
+    - 30 year follow-up: self-control in children predict health-related behaviours and mortality
+- Hardiness and stress - illness relationship
+    - Stress - illness relationship is lower in those with stronger commitment to self, an attitude of vigorousness towards the environment, a sense of meaningfulness, internal locus of control
+- Early experience of pain and medical intervention:
+    - Follow up study of infants (preterm vs controls): Those born at very low weight are more at risk for somatization
+    - Circumcised infants show a stronger pain response to subsequent routine vaccination than uncircumcised infants

+**Psychosocial Factors**

+- Study of women with metastatic breast Cancer (stage 4)
+- Control and intervention groups
+- Intervention group: Weekly 90 minute meetings led by a psychiatrist or social worker with a therapist who had breast cancer in remission

+**Sense of Control and Response to Stress**

+- Learned Helplessness: When an organism repeatedly endures aversive stimuli that it is unable to escape or avoid.
+The organism often fails to learn or accept "escape" or "avoidance" in new situations where it would behaviour
+- Also defined as: A condition in which a person suffers from a sense of powerlessness

+**Social Factors Affecting Health**

+- Social support:
+    - Recovery time
+    - Mortality
+    - Life expectancy
+    - Cortisol level
+- Socio-Economic Status (SES) and Cognitive Abilities
+    - In Scotland Cohort Study: 1347 men and women age 55 followed for 15 years.
+IQ and SES predict mortality
+- Social Status and Sense of Control, Learned Helplessness

+**Psychological Factors Affecting Health**

+- A medical condition is present
+- Psychological/behavioural factors adversely affect the medical condition in one of the following ways
+    - course of medical condition
+    - interfere with the treatment or the condition
+    - constitute additional health risk
+    - influence additional pathophysiology
+- factors are not better explained by another mental disorder

+**Psychosomatic Disorders**

+1. Specific stress factors:
+    - Certain personality traits
+    - Specific types of unconscious conflicts that produce anxiety
+2. Non-specific stress factors:
+    - Each person has a target organ that is genetically vulnerable to stress
+3. Psychological Factors
+    - HPOA axis is secreting excess cortisol thus producing structural damage to various organ systems
+    - Immune system is altered

+**Psychosomatic Disorder Attributes**

+1. Skin: Neurodermatitis & alopecia aerata
+2. Musculoskeletal system: backache, myalgias and tension headaches
+3. Respiratory system: bonchial asthma
+4. Cardiovascular system: Paroxysmal tachycardia, essential hypertension, migraine and coronary artery diseases
+5. Gastrointestinal system: Heartburn, peptic ulcer, constipation etc
+6. Genitourinary system: disturbance in menstruation and micturition, impotence
+7. Sensory: Tinnitus or blurring of vision
+8. Immune system: Lupus Erythematosus, Rheumatoid Arthritis
+9. Endocrinal system: Thyrotoxicosis, Diabetes Mellitus

+**Alexithymia**

+- Personality construct defined by the inability to identify emotions
+- Core characteristics is marked by dysfunction in:
+    - emotional awareness
+    - social attachment
+    - interpersonal relating
+- Additional Characteristic:
+    - Difficulty identifying emotions of others
+    - Often seen as unempathetic
+- Alexithymia is prevalent in 10% of the general population known to be comorbid with a number of psychiatric conditions

+**Psychodynamic Perspective**

+- Strong and sexual/hostile emotions that are repressed, forced out of consciousness, eventually will overflow and transform itself in the form of somatic symptoms
+- The individual often experiences *la belle indifference* that he doesn't seem at all disturbed by his disability
+- Primary gain: relief from anxiety
+- Secondary gain: relief from responsibilities

+**The beginning of Psychoanalysis**

+- Anna O. experienced 'absences' (change of personality accompanied by confusion), she would mutter words or phrases to herself
+- Told Freud that she was deranged
+- She did not benefit from the treatment she received (hypnotherapy)

+**Somatic Symptom Disorder**

+- Somatization is chronic syndrome of one or multiple somatic symptoms that are associated with psychosocial distress and medical help-seeking
+- Excessive thoughts, feelings and behaviours related to somatic symptoms
+    - Disproportionate and persistent thoughts about the seriousness
+    - Persistent high level of anxiety about health
+    - Excessive time and energy devoted to symptoms and health
+- When there is related organic pathology, complaint is grossly in excess of what would be expected from the physical findings
+- Lifetime prevalence is 0.2-0.4%
+- Estimated 5-20 times more common in women than men